 Choose a Floss With Thick Texture

-A patient should choose thick dental floss instead of thin floss because its quality is much batter.
+A patient should choose thick dental floss instead of thin floss because its quality is much better.
 The consumer can truly reach in between the teeth and pull out a large object without having issues.

 Choose a Minty Product